Icenium/icenium-cli/ABIGNORE.md

 ## Overview

-When you develop apps with the Telerik AppBuilder Command-Line Interface (AppBuilder CLI), you can choose which files to exclude from your application package.
+When you develop apps with the Telerik AppBuilder Command-Line Interface by Progress (AppBuilder CLI), you can choose which files to exclude from your application package.
 To set exclude and include rules, you can modify the `.abignore` file in the root of your project.

 The AppBuilder CLI respects `.abignore` during the following operations.